Could you pass the mental test that Trump just passed?

 “We picked one of the ones that was a little longer, a little more involved,” Jackson said.

 “It was a more difficult one of all of them.
-It took significantly longer to complete, and the president did extremely well on it,” Jackson said.
+It took significantly longer to complete, and the president did extremely well on it,” said Jackson, who is a rear admiral in the Navy.

-Related: Trump isn't mentally ill, expert who wrote the nook on mental illness says
+Related: Trump isn't mentally ill, expert who wrote the book on mental illness says

 Alzheimer’s patients often have trouble drawing or naming objects, and the test can quickly indicate problems with short-term memory.
 Spatial skills also deteriorate with MCI and dementia, as does attention.